zalihat/real-time-CDC-pipeline-with-postgres-kafka-clickhouse/README.md

 ### 🧠 Notes

-Only update and delete operations trigger Telegram alerts.
+* Only update and delete operations trigger Telegram alerts.

-The audit trigger logs all operations for compliance.
+* The audit trigger logs all operations for compliance.

-Make sure wal_level=logical is enabled in Postgres.